norakytt/pypsa-earth-bo/README.md

 - **run_scripts/**
   Python scripts that trigger each scenario (Base, Sudden, Gradual) and the NZE versions.
-  These scripts load the correct config file and set scenario‑specific switches.
-Also contains scripts for sensitivity analyses (weather years, discount rate, gas price, technology cost, 4‑node comparison).
+  These scripts load the correct parameters for each scenario.
+The folder also contains scripts and guides for sensitivity analyses (weather years, discount rate, gas price, technology cost, 4‑node comparison).

 - **test_runs/**
   Configured folder to place results from the runs_scripts.